-“If any of them came tonight... but the wolves here are from packs all over.
-There aren’t a lot of places where we can mingle between us... so this is place is unique, so to speak.”
+"If any of them came tonight... but the wolves here are from packs all over.
+There aren't a lot of places where we can mingle between us... so this is place is unique, so to speak."
 Lucas said.
-Emma pursed her lips, thinking of all the packs that had chased her out of their territory.
+Emma could barely breathe as she thought of all the packs that had chased her out of their territory.

-“I...
-I don’t know if I can do this.
-Maybe we shouldn’t-” Emma started, turning back toward the exit.
-Lucas gently caught her hand again.
+"I...
+I don't know if I can do this.
+Maybe we shouldn't-" Emma started and tried to turn back toward the exit, but Lucas gently caught her hand again.

-“Emma... this is good for you.
+"Emma... this is good for you.
 You need to be around others of our kind.
-It’s in our blood... we aren’t meant to be loners.
+It's in our blood... we aren't meant to be loners.
 And trust me... no one here will judge you.
 There are no territorial issues here.
-Everyone just comes here for a good time.”
+Everyone just comes here for a good time."
 Lucas said.
-Emma glanced back at him, frowning.
+Emma glanced back at him with a frown.